 91% of companies with 10 or more employees use a CRM.
 In 2020, the global market for Customer Relationship Management (CRM) was estimated at $52.64 billion.
 By 2028, it has been said that CRM technology will be worth around $128.97 billion worldwide.
-However, most small and business businesses are unhappy with off-the-shelf CRM’s.
+However, most small and medium businesses are unhappy with off-the-shelf CRM’s.

 So what is all the hype about?
 Maybe you’re a small business owner who has heard that CRMs are far too expensive and aren’t a true necessity.
 You might be wondering whether or not it’s time to start investing in a CRM for your small business.